m0squdev/lcd-system-monitor/README.md

 ### Arduino Client Setup
 1. Connect the I2C LCD display to your Arduino
 2. Install required [Arduino libraries](#arduino)
 3. Upload [client/client.ino](https://github.com/m0squdev/lcd-system-monitor/blob/main/client/client.ino) to your Arduino board.
-If arduino-cli is installed and set up, you can do so by running `make port=<port> board=<board>` in the client directory.
+If arduino-cli is installed and set up, you can do so by running `make port=<port> board=<board>` in the client directory. `board` parameter example: arduino:avr:nano.

 ### Rust Server Setup
 1. Connect the Arduino to your computer